raiprabh/brain-age/README.md

 1. Make sure to activate the right virtual environment prior running the instance.
 Run the command `source /home/ubuntu/anaconda3/bin//activate pytorch_p36` to activate pytorch with CUDA python environment.
 2. Change directory to root of project (`cd ~/brain-age`).
 3. Run `jupyter notebook`.
 It should show the port on which the notebook is running (this might also change, since three of us may be working parallely on different ports).
 4. In your web browser, open `public-dns-ipv4:PORT` to open up the jupyter notebook.
+For example `ec2-54-212-67-222.us-west-2.compute.amazonaws.com:8888`.
+Enter your notebook password when prompted.
 5. Grab a coffee and start coding!